napari/napari/docs/naps/2-conda-based-packaging.md

       install, uninstall and update, but each on of these actions, are queued and run sequentially.

 > Note: Using both `conda` and `pip` presents certain risks that could irreversibly disrupt the
 > installation, so it needs to be studied very carefully.
-At the beginning we will only let `pip`
-> install pure Python packages, with no dependencies or compiled libraries.
 Dependencies should be
-> provided from `conda-forge` whenever possible.
-Previous experiments on this kind of automations
+> provided from `conda-forge` whenever possible (see previous experiments on this kind of automation
-> might be useful here [^conda-pip-issue-comment] [^pamba].
+> [^conda-pip-issue-comment] [^pamba]), but PyPI packages can still be used as long as the user
+> consents to a warning detailing the risks and recovery options.

 ### Milestone 4: Enabling in-app napari version updates